-There are three core roles: Scrum Master, Product Owner and Scrum Team, all of whom are committed to the scrum project.
+There are three core roles: scrum master, product owner and scrum team.
+All of these people are committed to the scrum project.

-- Scrum Master– The Scrum Master is the facilitator of the scrum development process.
-In addition to holding daily meetings with the scrum team, the Scrum Master makes certain that scrum rules are being enforced and applied as intended.
-The Scrum Master's responsibilities also include coaching and motivating the team, removing impediments to sprints, and ensuring that the team has the best possible conditions to meet their goals and produce deliverable products.
+Scrum master.
+The scrum master is the facilitator of the scrum development process.
+In addition to holding daily meetings with the scrum team, the scrum master makes certain that scrum rules are being enforced and applied as intended.
+The scrum master's responsibilities also include coaching and motivating the team, removing impediments to sprints, and ensuring that the team has the best possible conditions to meet its goals and produce deliverable products.